 Rory McShane should be excited to spend the summer in East Hampton with Connor Rule, her generous, smart, cute boyfriend.
-After all, Rory's no longer the hired help at the Rule family mansion on the beach, and she and Connor have made it through a year of long-distance dating.
-But now, in the months leading up to college, Rory can't help but wonder if she really belongs in Connor's world.
+After all, Rory's no longer a summer employee at the Rules' beach estate, and she and Connor have made it through a year of long-distance dating.
+But now, in the months leading up to college, Rory can't help but wonder whether she really belongs in Connor's world.

 Isabel Rule is still trying to get over Mike, the devastatingly sexy surfer who broke her heart last summer.
 Enter Evan, an aspiring filmmaker who's kind, funny, and crushing on Isabel.
 He'd be the perfect summer fling -- so why can't she seem to forget about Mike?

-Set against a backdrop buzzing with the rich, the famous, and the wannabe rich and famous, Since Last Summer is the perfect beach read for teen and new adult readers.
+Set against a backdrop buzzing with the rich, the famous, and the wannabe rich and famous, Since Last Summer, a companion novel toRules of Summer, is the perfect beach read.

 Praise for Since Last Summer: